opentable/AppAuth-iOS/README.md

 - The motivation for this change is documented here: https://opentable.atlassian.net/browse/RO-10584

-### Package.swift
-- Updated Package.swift with minimum deployment of iOS 9 (to prevent Xcode 12 warnings)

-### AppAuth.xcodeproj/project.pbxproj
-- Updated minimum deployment target to iOS 9 on iOS targets (to prevent Xcode 12 warnings)

-### Source/AppAuthCore/OIDServiceConfiguration.m
-- Fixed crash when using decoding with support for NSSecureCoding

 ### Source/AppAuth/iOS/OIDExternalUserAgentIOS.h
 - Fixed build error related to a nullability specifier